joneng032/reserve-flow-2026-ai/docs/list-compile-items.md

 - We run a lightweight workflow that builds the MAUI project and runs the `ListCompileItems` target and uploads per-TFM artifacts.
 See `.github/workflows/list-compile-and-check.yml` and `.github/workflows/verify-list-compile-items.yml`.

+Automated verification in main CI

+In addition to the dedicated `verify-list-compile-items.yml` workflow, the main `ci.yml` now includes a post-build job `Verify ListCompileItems (post-build)` which runs the same verifier script on a Windows runner.
+This ensures the verifier executes as part of the primary CI pipeline and will fail the build if the `compile_items_*.txt` artifacts are missing or empty.

 Troubleshooting

 - If the workflow can't find `compile_items_*.txt` files, verify the `IntermediateOutputPath` and that the build target ran for each TFM.
 The helper script prints precise paths and fails with an error if files are missing or empty.